mipadaemon/MINIGRIND/README.md

 ├─ README.md             # This file
 └─ requirements.txt      # Python dependencies
 ```
-License
+## 🧾 License

-This project is licensed under the MIT License.
-See LICENSE for details.
+This project is licensed under the [GNU GPL v3 License](LICENSE).
+You’re free to use, modify, and distribute this code — but derivatives must remain open source and credit the original author.

 Contact

-Developed by MipADeV
+Developed by MipadaemoN - MipADeV

 Feel free to open issues, fork, or contribute!